yuanbei/Nars-Wiki/Types-of-Links:-task-and-term-links.md

+Information on this page is related to [memory structure](https://github.com/opennars/opennars/wiki/System-Memory-(bag,-overall-structure)) of OpenNARS and [working cycle](https://github.com/opennars/opennars/wiki/Working-Cycle) of the system.
+Please read those pages for better understanding.

+### Background
+Similarly to [concepts](https://github.com/opennars/opennars/wiki/Concept-Object:-Content-and-Attributes) Task-link and term-link refer to **data items** in OpenNARS but are unlike concepts term and task links are trivial pointers that are stored in ["bags"](https://github.com/opennars/opennars/wiki/System-Memory-(bag,-overall-structure)) within concept object.

 ### Task and Task-Link
-As mentioned on previous pages, input and output of OpenNARS are Narsese [sentences](https://github.com/opennars/opennars/wiki/Sentence:-types,-format).
+As mentioned on other pages, input and output of OpenNARS are Narsese [sentences](https://github.com/opennars/opennars/wiki/Sentence:-types,-format).
 Every sentence, either input or derived, becomes a **task** that is being processed and participate in Forward or Backward inference.
-Task is nothing but a Narsese statement with derived **truth value** (using truth functions, choice or revision rules) **and** assigned **budget value**.
-Task-link is a link pointing to a task.
-Task-link is being assigned a **budget value** which is initialized with a budget value of a task it points to and task-link's budget value is being recomputed during inference process.
-For the above example **<raven --> black>**, concept **raven** has a "Task Bag" where one of elements is a task-link pointing to task **<raven --> black>**.
+Task is nothing but a Narsese statement with input or derived **truth value** (using truth functions, choice or revision rules) **and** associated [concept](https://github.com/opennars/opennars/wiki/Concept-Object:-Content-and-Attributes) with assigned [**budget value**](https://github.com/opennars/opennars/wiki/Budget-Value).

+**Task-link** is a link(pointer) pointing from a concept to associated task (for concept for the task it points to itself).
+Because task-links are stored in "bag" it is being assigned a **budget value** which is initialized with a budget value of a task it points to and task-link's budget value is being recomputed during inference process.

 ### Term-link
-Term-link is a link that points to a term from which a statement is composed.
-For above Narsese statement within concept for "<raven --> black>" there is a "Bag" with two term-links to "raven" and "black".
+Term-link is a link that links terms of statement.
+It is a pointer that points from a statement concept to terms from which this statement is composed and vise versa.
+Term-links are also stored in "bag" within the concept and thus has budget value assigned.
+Unlike task-links which are uni-directional, term-links are bi-directional, although in implementation there are actually two term-links one for each direction because each has different budget value assigned.

+Now it is clear that a system memory looks like a weighted [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) with two  types of edges where nodes are concepts, edges are term and task links, and weights are budget values of term and task links.
+Let's look at the simple example below that will clearly show term and task links.

+Consider two Narsese input sentences:

+**<raven --> bird>. %1.0;0.9%**<br/>
+**<bird --> animal>. %1.0;0.9%**<br/>

+Then system will create the following concepts with the following term and task links.
+Please note that the budget value here is artificial for presentation only.
+Concept <peter --> stupid>
+Tasklinks: <peter --> stupid>. %1.0;0.9%
+Belief table: <peter --> stupid>. %1.0;0.9%
+Termlinks: peter, stupid

+Concept peter:
+Tasklinks: <peter --> stupid>. %1.0;0.9%
+Belief table: Empty
+Termlinks: <peter --> stupid>

+Concept stupid:
+Tasklinks: <peter --> stupid>. %1.0;0.9%, <human --> stupid>. %1.0;0.9%
+Belief table: Empty
+Termlinks: <peter --> stupid>, <human --> stupid>

+Concept human:
+Tasklinks: <human --> stupid>. %1.0;0.9% <human --> stupid>. %0.0;0.9% <human --> stupid>. %0.5;0.9%
+Belief table: Empty
+Termlinks: <human --> stupid>.

+Concept <human --> stupid>
+Tasklinks: <human --> stupid>. %1.0;0.9%
+Belief table: <human --> stupid>. %1.0;0.9%
+Tasklinks: <human --> stupid>. %1.0;0.9%